Discover Index Mutual Funds

 Index funds will hold almost all of the securities in the same proportion as its respective index.
 Index funds can be structured as a mutual fund, an exchange-traded fund, or a unit investment trust.
 Several well-known companies that offer index funds are Vanguard, Fidelity and T. Rowe Price.

-Index Funds are Passively Managed: What Does This Mean?
+Passively Managed: What Does This Mean?

 Index funds are considered to be passively managed because the portfolio manager of each index fund is replicating the index, rather than trading securities based on his or her view of the potential risk/reward characteristics of various securities.
 Conversely, an actively-managed fund has a portfolio manager who is buying and selling securities based on an opinion about which securities will accomplish the fund's objectives.